MoAKgit/Transfer-learning-for-image-segmentation/README.md

 To augment the datset, For Peresterian images horizental roration is applied.
 For the medical dataset, both horizental and vertical rotation is used.

 The maximun epoch is set to 100.
-All images and masks are sesized to 128*128.
+To accelerate the funetuning process, I resized all images and masks to 128*128.
+It is worthy to mention that larger image size will probably provides better performence.

 ## Objective Function and comparison metric:
 In the funetuning processs, Dice loss is used fo all models.
 We applied IoU as the comparison metric.